 Much the same way as drug courts, applicants must first pass a screening process.
 Participants are then required to undergo intensive therapy and counselling, and if the program is completed successfully, they will normally receive a reduced sentence when they reappear in court.

-Poker machines generate billions of dollars of revenue for the NSW government each year, providing funding for a range of projects.
+Poker machines generate hundreds of millions of dollars of revenue for the NSW government each year, providing funding for a range of projects.
 But at the same time, gambling addiction causes financial problems for thousands of Australian families, leading many heavily-addicted individuals to turn to stealing and fraud to support their all-consuming habits, or even just to pay bills after the pokies have swallowed-up their last dollar.

 Perhaps it’s time that we think about gambling addiction in the same way that we see other forms of addiction, and that we consider implementing court-mandated programs or even special courts to deal with the problem.